Household hazardous waste — the complete guide

 3. Mail-back programs (for small quantities)

 Some manufacturers and the U.S. Postal Service offer pre-paid mail-back kits for batteries, mercury thermometers, and other small items.
-Useful when a drive to HHW isn't practical.
-Best Buy's recycling kit is the most common at ~$30 for shipping + processing.
+Useful when a drive to HHW is not practical.
+Best Buy's recycling kit is the most common, at about $30 for shipping and processing.

 4. Special collection events (seasonal)

-Counties that don't have permanent HHW facilities hold 2-4 collection events per year — typically spring + fall.
+Counties without a permanent HHW facility hold 2-4 collection events per year, typically in spring and fall.
 These are also useful for residents of permanent-facility counties who have unusual items (large quantities, propane tanks, ammunition).
 Check your county's waste page for event dates.

 Find your county's HHW program

-Type any hazardous item + your ZIP at ClearPath and we'll return the verified local drop-off site, hours, and accepted-item list for your address.
+Type any hazardous item and your ZIP at ClearPath, and we will show the verified local drop-off site, the hours, and the accepted-item list for your address.

-1. Keep originals.
+- Keep originals.
 Leave HHW in its original container with the label intact.
-The label tells the HHW operator what's inside; unlabeled containers slow intake or get rejected.
+The label tells the HHW operator what is inside.
+Unlabeled containers slow intake or get rejected.

-2. Don't mix.
-Combining two HHW materials can create dangerous reactions (bleach + ammonia = chlorine gas).
+- Do not mix.
+Combining two HHW materials can create dangerous reactions (bleach plus ammonia produces chlorine gas).
 One material per container.

-3. Pack upright.
+- Pack upright.
 Use a sturdy box with a tarp or trash bag liner.
-A leaking gallon of antifreeze in a car trunk is a contained mess; on the highway, an accident.
+A leaking gallon of antifreeze in a car trunk is a contained mess.
+On the highway, it is an accident.

 What's NOT HHW

-Common confusion points — these items aren't HHW and don't belong at the HHW drop-off:
+Some common confusion points.
+These items are not HHW and do not belong at the HHW drop-off:

-• Sharps + needles — sharps containers, not HHW (separate hazardous-medical-waste stream).
+- Sharps and needles: sharps containers, not HHW (separate hazardous-medical-waste stream).

-• Ammunition + fireworks — call your local police non-emergency line; these need specialized handling.
+- Ammunition and fireworks: call your local police non-emergency line.
+These need specialized handling.

 Frequently asked